pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Unused setting `general.language` has been deprecated.
 #### [Listing]
 - The methods `setOrder()` and `setOrderKey()` throw an `InvalidArgumentException` if the parameters are invalid now.
-#### [Twig Deferred Extension]
-- Removed `rybakit/twig-deferred-extension` dependency and `Twig\DeferredExtension\DeferredExtension` service.
-  If you use deferred twig blocks, please add the dependency to your own `composer.json` and the service to your own `service.yaml`.
 #### [Html to Image]
 - [Gotenberg] Bumped the lowest requirement of `gotenberg-php` from `^2.0` to `^2.4` to add support of passing screenshot size
 #### [Assets]